AyyerLab/ResEx-phasing/docs/sim-tutorial.md

 <a href="images/gui_sim_first.png">![GUI init screen]({{
 "images/gui_sim_first.png" | relative_url }})</a>

 Switch to the 'Map' tab and click 'Process Map'.
-Now since the map has already been processed in the previous step, you will get a dialog box asking whether to overwrite the output.
+Since the map has already been processed in the previous step, you will get a dialog box asking whether to overwrite the output.
 Click 'No'.
 <a href="images/gui_sim_process.png">![GUI process overwrite]({{
 "images/gui_sim_process.png" | relative_url }})</a>

-You can now look at teh various files created from the map including a slice through the electron density and the support.
+You can look at the various files created from the map including a slice through the electron density and the support.
 You can also see the molecular transform and the `222`-symmetrized version, which in this case is identical to the intensity data.